dzerus3/old_vimrc/README.md

 - On exit, vim saves where you were in the file and comes back there when you open it again.
 - Vim now scrolls down as long as you are within 7 rows of the bottom of the screen.
 - Tab length is set to 4.
-- ~~You can undo things even after closing file.
-I think you can anyway.~~

 ## Here are things that were added within the vimrc.
 - Leader key is bound to `,`.